-When you make a lump sum investment you can choose which Fund(s) you would like to invest in.
-If you do not select a Fund(s), any additional investments you make will be automatically allocated based on your future investment strategy.
+When you make a lump sum investment you can choose which fund you would like to invest in.
+If you do not select a fund, any additional investments you make will be automatically allocated based on your future investment strategy.